 Are marriages failing?
 Yes!
 Does it matter if they are love or arranged?
 Frankly – no. There are only two types of marriages on this planet – no, not love and arranged, but successful and unsuccessful.
 But the bigger question is – they are failing, and divorce rate has gone up exponentially.
-India – which was a country famous for it’s long lasting marriages, is seeing more divorces now.
+India – which was a country famous for it’s long lasting marriages, is seeing a lot more divorces now.
 I agree that earlier, women couldn’t separate for many reasons – family pressure, no job, lack of independence, which made them bound to their husband and so they couldn’t divorce them, doesn’t matter if they were unhappy in the marriage.
 But now, even if the couple is fine, they are still asking for divorce, and sometimes, even over something as little as – ‘My wife has pimples on her face!’ – don’t believe me?
-You can Google this, and you will get the article, where the guy ‘actually’ divorced his wife for her acne.
-Shocking, isn’t it?
+You can Google this, and you will get the article, where a guy ‘actually’ divorced his wife for her acne.

 I won’t say marriages are failing, but rather the ‘patience’ level of people is significantly low!
 A small argument turns into divorce.
 A little fight, and wife accuses husband of domestic violence.
 Something bad happens, and they decide to part their ways.
 Husband is financially strained, wife runs away as she can’t “adjust” her lifestyle!